klinker-apps/Android-Blur-Launcher/README.md

 - hidden apps (still show up when searching in the all apps drawer though, by design)
 - revamped settings menu
 - gesture support
+- menu when you drop an icon in the original location on the workspace
 - configure homescreen and all apps grid
 - configure workspace padding
 - change the number of dock icons